damianhakert/damianhakert.github.io/source/_posts/2014-12-05-gitlab-7-5-3-released.markdown

 Today we release GitLab 7.5.3 CE and EE.

 GitLab 7.5.3 updates Rugged to 0.21.2 to solve [issues](https://github.com/libgit2/rugged/issues/431) with 'finding too many commits'.
+This issue could cause the PostReceive job triggered by a `git push` to take a very long time and consume a lot of memory.

-For GitLab Enterprise Edition, 7.5.3 additionally fixes Redis::InheritedError, which caused problems when creating new groups or projects.
+For GitLab Enterprise Edition, 7.5.3 additionally fixes 'Redis::InheritedError', which caused problems when creating new groups or projects in GitLab 7.5.0-7.5.2 Enterprise Edition.

 <!-- more -->